CIDRAM/CIDRAM/_docs/readme.en.md

 /vault/cache.dat | Cache data.
 /vault/cache.dat.safety | Generated as a safety mechanism when needed.
 /vault/cidramblocklists.dat | Metadata file for Macmathan's optional blocklists; Used by the front-end updates page.
-/vault/classes/ | Classes directory.
-Contains various classes used by CIDRAM.
-/vault/classes/.htaccess | A hypertext access file (in this instance, to protect sensitive files belonging to the script from being accessed by non-authorised sources).
-/vault/classes/Aggregator.php | IP aggregator.
 /vault/cli.php | CLI handler.
 /vault/components.dat | Components metadata file; Used by the front-end updates page.
 /vault/config.ini.RenameMe | Configuration file; Contains all the configuration options of CIDRAM, telling it what to do and how to operate correctly (rename to activate).